torbensko/tojson/readme.md

 # toJSON

-A Craft plugin for exporting your entries to JSON.
-It provides the following features:
+A Craft plugin for exporting your entries to JSON that:

 - supports most field types including Entries, Matrix blocks and Assets
-- it applies all image transformation automatically
+- applies image transformation automatically
+- detects cyclic models

 The following is an example output of the plugin, noting that the content has been removed: